microsoft/health-architectures/Postman/docs/fhirCalls.md

-# FHIR Calls collection for Postman
+# FHIR CALLS collection for Postman

 ## Commands
-The following commands are available in the FHIR Calls collection for Postman ([link](../api-for-fhir/FHIR-CALLS.postman_collection.json)).
+The following commands are available in the `FHIR CALLS` collection for Postman ([link](../api-for-fhir/FHIR-CALLS.postman_collection.json)).

 Retreive the FHIR Service Capability statement
 ```json